Zubayr Hamza: International career

 In December 2018, Hamza was named in South Africa's Test squad for their series against Pakistan.
 He made his Test debut for South Africa against Pakistan on 11 January 2019.
 In May 2021, he was named as the captain of the South Africa A team for their tour to Zimbabwe.
 In June 2021, in the first unofficial Test match, Hamza scored unbeaten 222 runs, which led South Africa A to victory over Zimbabwe A by an innings and 166 runs.

 In November 2021, he was named in South Africa's One Day International (ODI) squad for their series against the Netherlands.
 He made his ODI debut on 26 November 2021, for South Africa against the Netherlands.

 In March 2022, Hamza tested positive for furosemide, a prohibited substance, following an ICC anti-doping test in January.
 Hamza did not dispute the outcome of the test, and agreed to a voluntary suspension, before being provisionally suspended by the ICC.

+In April 2023, he was recalled to the South Africa A's first-class and List A squad for their tour to Sri Lanka.
+In December 2023, he was selected in South Africa's squad for the test series against New Zealand.